openharmony/docs/en/application-dev/connectivity/http-request.md

     connectTimeout: 60000 // Optional.
 The default value is 60000, in ms.
     readTimeout: 60000, // Optional.
 The default value is 60000, in ms.
     usingProtocol: http.HttpProtocol.HTTP1_1, // Optional.
 The default protocol type is automatically specified by the system.
     usingProxy: false, // Optional.
 By default, network proxy is not used.
-This field is supported since API 10.
+This field is supported since API version 10.
   }, (err: BusinessError, data: http.HttpResponse) => {
     if (!err) {
       // data.result carries the HTTP response.
 Parse the response based on service requirements.